 REITs offer investors of all sizes an easy way to add the historically strong investment class of real estate to their investment portfolios.
 Today, more than 87 million Americans are estimated to own REIT shares.

 What are REITs exactly?
-A REIT (real estate investment trust) is a company that makes investments in income-generating real estate, both commercial real estate and other types.
-Investors who want to access real estate can, in turn, buy shares of a REIT and through that share ownership effectively add the real estate owned by the REIT to their portfolios.
-This provides investors exposure to all the properties owned by the fund, simultaneously.
+A REIT (real estate investment trust) is a company that makes investments in income-producing real estate.
+Investors who want to access real estate can, in turn, buy shares of a REIT and through that share ownership effectively add the real estate owned by the REIT to their investment portfolios.
+This investment provides investors exposure to all of the properties owned by the REIT.

 What makes a REIT unique?
 A background on REITs.

 REITs were invented in the United States in the Cigar Excise Tax Extension of 1960 under President Eisenhower.
 They were intended to offer ordinary investors an affordable way to afford to invest in diversified portfolios of income-producing real estate.
 Ownership through a share-based model makes it similar to the way a mutual fund sells shares and pools many different investments in a single place.

 REITs are unique in many ways, and are required by law to follow a specific set of operating requirements in order to qualify for designation as a REIT.
 One major distinction from other investment vehicles is that REITs are required to derive at least 75% of their gross income from real estate-related sources and invest at least 75% of their total assets in real estate.
 REITs are also required by law to distribute at least 90% of income earned from their real estate investments directly to investors.
 The funds from operations (FFO) measurement is typically one of the most helpful measurements when comparing performance among REITs.